Age-related Macular Degeneration

 Macular neovascularization (MNV) type three (retinal angiomatous proliferation) shows intraretinal vascular complex emerges from deep capillary plexus and is usually correlated to adjacent telangiectatic vessels.
 MNV type three's persistence on OCTa may indicate the importance of continuous AntiVEGF treatment despite the lack of signs of exudation on OCT.
 Please note that the absence of MNV type three post-treatment doesn’t always mean that the lesion is completely regressed due to the reduced speed of blood flow on OCTa scans.
 However, the MNV type three lesion's recurrence on OCTa indicates the need for prompt treatment with intravitreal AntiVEGF .

-In non-neovascular ARMD, there would be a choriocapillaris flow deficit in the areas of geographic atrophy and around it, drusen, and below hyperreflective foci .
+In non-neovascular ARMD, in the area of geographic atrophy, the large choroidal vessels will be visualized due to loss of choriocapillaris and there would be a choriocapillaris flow deficit in the areas of geographic atrophy, and around it, drusen, and below hyperreflective foci .
 However, the choriocapillaris flow deficit it can involve any areas in the scan region outside the geographic atrophy .
 The choriocapillaris flow deficit on OCTa is an independent biomarker from changes on OCT for progression to geographic atrophy as each 1 % increase choriocapillaris flow deficit will have an 11% increase in the risk of progression to geographic atrophy .

 Fluorescein Fundus Angiography (FFA)